Van Jefferson: Los Angeles Rams

 Jefferson was selected by the Los Angeles Rams in the second round with the 57th overall pick in the 2020 NFL draft.
 The Rams previously traded wide receiver Brandin Cooks to the Houston Texans to acquire the pick.
 In Week 11 of the 2020 season, against the Tampa Bay Buccaneers, he recorded his first professional receiving touchdown.
 In the Divisional Round of the playoffs against the Green Bay Packers, Jefferson recorded 6 catches for 46 yards and his first playoff touchdown during the 32–18 loss.

 In 2021, Jefferson saw an increase in production playing under new Rams quarterback Matthew Stafford and in light of a season-ending injury to teammate Robert Woods.
 He finished the regular season with 50 receptions for 802 yards and six touchdowns.
 Jefferson became a Super Bowl champion when the Rams beat the Cincinnati Bengals 23–20 in Super Bowl LVI.
 In the Super Bowl, Jefferson recorded four catches for 23 yards.

 On September 24, 2022, Jefferson was placed on injured reserve.
 He was designated to return from injured reserve on October 24, 2022, and activated for Week 8.
 On December 8, 2022, Jefferson caught the game winning touchdown pass from newly signed quarterback Baker Mayfield to beat the Las Vegas Raiders.

+With Cooper Kupp starting the season on injured reserve, Jefferson began 2023 as the Rams' No. 1 receiver and totaled eight receptions for 108 yards through the first four weeks.
+However, with the swift emergence of rookie Puka Nacua as the team's most explosive receiver, Jefferson's role was greatly diminished.
+When Kupp returned to the starting lineup in Week 5 against Philadelphia, Jefferson played only two snaps and did not catch a pass.

 Atlanta Falcons

 On October 10, 2023, Jefferson was traded to the Atlanta Falcons for a swap of 2025 late round picks.

 Jefferson played 12 games for the Falcons, totalling 12 receptions for 101 yards.
-Jefferson saw only 27% of the offensive snaps in his first outing with the team in week 6, but saw a significant uptick playing 49% and 71% of offensive snaps the following two weeks before going on to average 39% of offensive snaps the remainder of his tenure.
+Jefferson saw only 27% of the offensive snaps in his first outing with the team in Week 6, but saw a significant uptick playing 49% and 71% of offensive snaps the following two weeks before going on to average 39% of offensive snaps the remainder of his tenure.

 Pittsburgh Steelers

 On March 18, 2024, Jefferson signed a one-year contract with the Pittsburgh Steelers.

 Jefferson finished the regular season making 24 total receptions for 276 yards and two touchdowns as the Steelers finished 10-7 and entered the playoffs as the sixth seeded team in the AFC.

-During the wild card round, Jefferson caught one touchdown pass on a pass from Russell Wilson as the Steelers lost 14-28 to the Baltimore Ravens.
+During the wild card round, Jefferson caught one touchdown pass on a pass from Russell Wilson as the Steelers lost 14–28 to the Baltimore Ravens.